-- 17. Tenants who benefit from specific estate based services will pay a charge to the Council on a weekly basis in addition to their weekly rent charge.
-This service charge will increase by 2.61% on average resulting in an average weekly charge of £2.75 (2012-13 current service charge £2.68), an increase of £0.07 on the current weekly charge. - 18.
+- 25. Tenants who benefit from specific estate based services will pay a charge to the Council on a weekly basis in addition to their weekly rent charge.
+This service charge will increase by 2.61% on average resulting in an average weekly charge of £2.75 (2012-13 current service charge £2.68), an increase of £0.07 on the current weekly charge. - 26.
 Currently the costs of the leasehold service (excluding contribution towards estate based costs) total £627k.
 These costs are largely funded by various charges including the recovery of the annual insurance to leaseholder and the annual administration charge (currently £45 per leaseholder).
 In recent years we have been unable to recharge certain of the costs to leaseholders (e.g. grounds maintenance) due to a lack of the supporting information required to provide the necessary evidence to justify the charges.
 The risk of successful challenges in respect of unsubstantiated charges, and the associated possibility of incurring court costs and the loss of trust resulting from this, has been seen as too high to warrant levying charges in respect of these items.
 We are now developing the necessary systems and coding structures to enable us to accurately identify the full costs associated with leasehold properties, and to produce the detailed information needed to recover the full cost of services in the knowledge that we can support any charges made.
 This will result in increased income over time.
-In 2013/14 there is estimated to be a shortfall in the region of £104k, and this is projected to reduce over the period of the MTFS. - 19.
-Leaseholders are no longer charged an estimated service charge but are invoiced annually by the end of September for the previous financial year, based on actual recovery of costs (resulting in the leasehold financial year spanning the 30th Sept to 31st August rather than the financial year of 1st April to 31st March) Leaseholders are required to settle these invoices within 30 days, but in practice the challenge process and the payment options available to leaseholders results in some leaseholders not settling their accounts until well into the following financial year.
+In 2013/14 there is estimated to be a shortfall in the region of £104k, and this is projected to reduce over the period of the MTFS.
+We anticipate that the completion of the Finance review of Support Service Charges will result in an overall reduction in costs.

+27. Leaseholders are no longer charged an estimated service charge but are invoiced annually by the end of September for the previous financial year, based on actual recovery of costs (resulting in the leasehold financial year spanning the 30th Sept to 31st August rather than the financial year of 1st April to 31st March) Leaseholders are required to settle these invoices within 30 days, but in practice the challenge process and the payment options available to leaseholders results in some leaseholders not settling their accounts until well into the following financial year.
 The total income expected to be recovered from leaseholders in 2013-14 (excluding s20 income in relation to capital schemes) is £523k and reflects the recovery of costs associated with estate based costs, communal lighting, repairs, ground maintenance, insurance premiums and administration charges.
 Leasehold arrears at the start of the financial year 01/04/12 was £69K.
 However following invoicing of the annual service charges of £382K in September 2012, the service charge arrears figure now stands at £187K as at 30th November 2012.
 Note the service charge year is Sept 2012- Sept 2013.